TosbackCgusBridge-Bot/CGUs-versions/Equine/Privacy Policy.md

     *   Order History
 *   Sell Your Horse

-Saved Searches â¼ Saved Listings â¼ Manage My Ads Privacy Policy Information Collection and Use
+Saved Searches ▼ Saved Listings ▼ Manage My Ads Privacy Policy Information Collection and Use

 Equine.com is the sole owners of the information collected on this site.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.
 Equine.com collects information from our users at several different points on our website.